Explore spans

 - Correlate spans with events, logs, and other telemetry.

-For detailed explanations of each visualization mode, see Visualize Spans and Traces.
+For detailed explanations of each visualization mode, see Visualize spans and traces.

-Info panel: Your source of truth
+Info panel: your source of truth

 The Info panel appears alongside the selected trace or span and acts as a structured, searchable source of truth during an investigation.
 When you select a trace, the panel displays details for the root span.

-From the Info Panel, you can also take quick actions such as copying values, pinning important fields, or viewing the related views to continue the investigation seamlessly.
+From the Info panel you can copy values, pin important fields, or open related views to continue the investigation seamlessly.
+For a detailed breakdown of fields, tags, and visualization behavior, see Info panel.

-Related Data: Correlated signals in one place
+Related data: correlated signals in one place

-For setup instructions and a deeper walkthrough of each tab, see Span Related Data.
+For setup instructions and a deeper walkthrough of each tab, see Span related data.

-Headers and quick actions: investigate faster
+Headers and quick actions

 Trace and span headers surface key context (service, operation, status, duration, and time) so you can assess issues without opening the Info panel.
 Use header menus to copy values, include or exclude attributes in the query, open Logs Explore, or pivot to APM service context and Profiles.
-For more details, see Headers and Quick Actions.
+For more details, see Headers and quick actions.

 Example investigation paths